 2000 – 2010

 In 2000, MSN launched a logo created by the joint efforts of McCann Erickson, FutureBrand, and Everbrand.
-It was launched at the beginning of the year (in February), that is, the main developments were carried out back in 1999.
+It was launched at the beginning of the year (in February); the main developments were carried out in 1999.
 The designers removed the orange background and made the abbreviation dark blue.
 They used the grotesque Franklin Gothic Bold Italic to decorate the letters.
 The word “Microsoft” was removed because it interfered with the new element – a flying butterfly with multi-colored wings of green, blue, red, and yellow.
 The insect was in the upper right corner.
-Its wings were translucent so that at the points of their connection, mixed shades were obtained: green plus blue and red plus yellow.
-The butterfly seemed voluminous due to the gradient and light highlights, and it also cast a light gray shadow.
+Its wings were translucent so that mixed shades were obtained at their connection points: green plus blue and red plus yellow.
+The butterfly seemed voluminous due to the gradient and light highlights, casting a light gray shadow.

 2010 – 2014